$125 off any CGM Plan. Use code FALL125

 a man standing at the beach

-There are two popular manufacturers of CGM sensors that are used by the majority of people.
-One is the Dexcom g6 CGM and the other is the Freestyle Libre CGM.
+The two of the most popular CGM sensors are the Dexcom G7 CGM and the FreeStyle Libre 3 CGM.
 Each sensor has certain restrictions when it comes to water, so let’s take a closer look.

-The CGM devices provided by Nutrisense are Freestyle Libre sensors.
-These sensors are waterproof up to three feet in water and for up to 30 minutes.
+The FreeStyle Libre 3 sensors released last year—you can access them with the Nutrisense CGM Program.
+These sensors are waterproof up to three feet in water.
 You can wear these CGMs in the shower or swimming in the pool.

 {{rich-text-cta-3="/style-guide"}}